 In July 2021, Wendy began as the Co-Executive Director at Forward Together.
 She first joined Forward Together in January 2019 as the Deputy Director of Operations working closely with the executive team to forward the mission of the organization by maintaining its financial and operational health and by strengthening systems and capacity for the organization’s growth.
-Over the last 15 years, Wendy has been committed to uplifting the experiences of girls and women of color.
-Prior to coming to Forward Together, Wendy served in senior and executive roles in girl-serving organizations in Oakland and San Francisco, developing and supporting civic engagement, reproductive health, and college and career readiness programs for middle and high school girls from under-resourced communities.
-She believes in the power of collective impact and served in a number of community initiatives in the Bay Area, including the Girls and Women of Color Collaborative (former Breaking the Silence Town Hall Collaborative).
-When she is not developing systems and thinking about operations, you can find her spending time with her family, reading, doing something creative or cuddling with her one-eyed pug.
+Wendy has been committed to uplifting the experiences of girls and women of color, even before coming to Forward Together.
+She served in senior and executive roles in girl-serving organizations in Oakland and San Francisco, developing and supporting civic engagement, reproductive health, and college and career readiness programs for middle and high school girls from under-resourced communities.
+She believes in the power of collective impact and worked in a number of community initiatives in the Bay Area.
+She holds a MSW from George Warren Brown School of Social Work at Washington University in St. Louis.
+Outside of work, you can find her spending time with her family, reading, doing something creative or cuddling with her one-eyed pug.

 Erica oversees 9to5’s organizing efforts in all the chapters.
 Erica previously served as the 9to5 Georgia State Director and was a Georgia chapter organizer before that.
 Her work fighting for economic and social justice began as a political organizer with the United Food & Commercial Workers union.
 Erica has a deep passion and commitment to build Young People’s involvement in the movement.